-Quite predictably, I’ve saved the coolest for last.
-In learning to masturbate, OMGYes is the latest innovation and has definitely stirred the pot.
-This website is the product of a largescale study that included over 1,000 women who were studied by physiologists and behavioral psychologists to find and name successful female masturbation techniques.
-With the goal of smashing taboos and teaching tricks, OMGYes offers 62 videos from women of ages 18-95 talking all about masturbation as well as 11 interactive videos meant to train women in masturbation techniques.
-From personable anecdotes to nitty gritty demonstrations – OMGYes offers many approaches to masturbation education and is straightforward about it.
-Of course, the very thing that makes OMGYes a breakthrough for female orgasms can be off putting- it is EXPLICIT.
-A bit of blushing is to be expected, but you can be certain that the women at OMGYes are not holding back.
-Though this is a paid resource (users pay a one time $39 fee), for many women it may be money well spent.
+I’ve saved what I think is the coolest resource for last.
+OMGYes is very innovative and definitely stirs the pot when it comes to recipes for learning to masturbate.
+This website is informed by a large-scale study that included more than 1,000 women who were studied by physiologists and behavioral psychologists to identify and share successful female masturbation techniques (Herbenick et al. 2018).
+With the goal of smashing taboos and teaching practical skills, OMGYes offers 62 videos from women ages 18-95 years talking all about masturbation as well as 11 interactive videos meant to train women in masturbation techniques.
+From personable anecdotes to nitty gritty demonstrations, OMGYes offers a diverse and straightforward range of approaches to masturbation education.
+Of course, the very thing that makes OMGYes a breakthrough for female orgasms might be intimidating or off-putting for some.
+It is EXPLICIT.
+You probably don’t want to try it on an airplane.
+I blushed a bit and you might too, but the women at OMGYes are not holding anything back.
+This resource costs money and requires online payment in order to access their first installment of videos.
+For some women, it may be money well-spent.
+If you don’t have a credit or debit card or a private place to use the app, this resource won’t be helpful to you.

-Exploring masturbation can be intimidating; there’s a lot to know and not a lot of talk about it.
-You’re not alone if you’re interested in learning more, but not sure where to start.
+Exploring masturbation can be intimidating.
+There is a lot to know and not a lot of talk about it.
+You’re not alone if you’re interested in learning more.

 *Note: Any referenced materials are offered as examples and are not endorsements or sponsorship of specific products or tools.
 We provide examples to help make this information easier to understand.
 WomanLab does not have funding or sponsorship from these products or places.